rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 ### Rocky Linux 9.x `macvlan` - The static IP fix

-To statically assign an IP address, things get even more convoluted.
+When statically assigning an IP address, things get even more convoluted.
 Since `network-scripts` is now deprecated in Rocky Linux 9.x, the only way to do this is through static assignment, and because of the way the containers use the network, you are not going to be able to set the route with a normal `ip route` statement.
-The problem turns out to be that the interface assigned when applying the `macvlan` profile (eth0 in this case), is not manageable with Network Manager.
-The fix is to rename the network interface on the container after restart and assign the static IP.
+The problem is that the interface assigned when applying the `macvlan` profile (eth0 in this case), is not manageable with Network Manager.
+The fix is to rename the container's network interface after restarting and assign the static IP.
 You can do this with a script and run (again) within root's crontab.
 Do this with the `ip` command.

 To do this, you need to gain shell access to the container again: